Brian Burston

-Brian Burston (born 25 February 1948) is an Australian who was a former Senator for New South Wales from 2016 to 2019, originally representing One Nation.
+Brian Burston (born 25 February 1948) is a former Australian politician.
+He was a Senator for New South Wales from 2016 to 2019, originally representing One Nation.
 After falling out with party leader Pauline Hanson over company tax cuts, Burston left One Nation and joined businessman Clive Palmer's newly relaunched United Australia Party.
-Palmer announced Burston as the new parliamentary leader of the party on 18 June 2018.
+Palmer announced Burston as the new parliamentary leader of the party on 18 June 2018, but Burston failed to win re-election at the 2019 federal election.

 Early life

 Burston was born and grew up in Cessnock, New South Wales.
 He started an apprenticeship as a boilermaker with BHP when he was 15.
 He has taught at TAFE NSW, trained TAFE teachers at Newcastle University and worked as a contract draftsman.
 He was employed at the former Newcastle Teachers College.

 He has been a councillor on Cessnock City Council.
 He married at the age of 22, had three children and later divorced.
 He married his second wife, a teacher named Rosie, in 2008.
 Their home overlooks Lake Macquarie.

 Burston became a member of Pauline Hanson's One Nation soon after its inception.
 He is a former National Director of One Nation, having served alongside David Ettridge.
 In concert with the overthrow and imprisonment of Pauline Hanson, Burston left Pauline Hanson's One Nation and joined One Nation NSW, a splinter group of Pauline Hanson's One Nation, founded and led by David Oldfield.
 After Oldfield abandoned One Nation NSW, Burston rejoined Pauline Hanson's One Nation.